Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 Service Customization:

-- Home Services: Special Diwali cleaning packages, decoration services, or catering menus
+- Home Services: Special Deepvali cleaning packages, decoration services, or catering menus

-- Beauty Services: Diwali makeup packages, henna application services, or festival grooming treatments
+- Beauty Services: Deepvali makeup packages, henna application services, or festival grooming treatments

-- Experience Services: Diwali photography packages, event planning services, or cultural experience tours
+- Experience Services: Deepvali photography packages, event planning services, or cultural experience tours

 Scarcity Marketing: Limited editions work best when scarcity is real and communicated clearly: